victoriakapelush/New-Personal-Website/README.md

 ### Overview

 This repository contains the source code for my personal portfolio website.
 The website showcases my skills, projects, and provides information about me.
-Personal website created with HTML, CSS, and JavaScript. 🌟 Visit it [right here](https://victoriakapelush.com).
+Personal website created with HTML, CSS, and JavaScript.

 ### Features 🛠️